-- errno.
+• errno.
 Use the errno base attribute to retrieve the contents of the external variable, errno.
 Specifying the base attribute errno is similar to specifying integer out, except that it does not associate with a C function return or parameter.
 While this attribute does not associate with the C function return or any parameter, the position of the attribute list within the C function prototype in which it appears is significant for determining the COBOL argument number when automatic argument association is used.
-For more information, see Automatic Association (on page 35).
+For more information, see Automatic Association (on page 33).
 The external variable errno, which is the source item for the attribute errno, has the C type of int, which is signed.
-The assumed direction attribute is out; a direction attribute is not allowed with the attribute errno. - get\last\error.
-Use the get\last\error base attribute to retrieve the contents returned by the C function, GetLastError.
-Specifying get\last\error is similar to specifying integer out unsigned, except that it does not associate with a C function return or parameter.
+The assumed direction attribute is out; a direction attribute is not allowed with the attribute errno.

+• get_last_error.
+Use the get_last_error base attribute to retrieve the contents returned by the C function, GetLastError.
+Specifying get_last_error is similar to specifying integer out unsigned, except that it does not associate with a C function return or parameter.
 While this attribute does not associate with the C function return or any parameter, the position of the attribute list within the C function prototype in which it appears is significant for determining the COBOL argument number when automatic argument association is used.
-For further details, see Automatic Association (on page 35).
-The return value of GetLastError, which is the source item for the attribute get\last\error, has the Windows type of DWORD, which is unsigned.
-The assumed direction attribute is out; a direction attribute is not allowed with the attribute get\last\error.
+For further details, see Automatic Association (on page 33).
+The return value of GetLastError, which is the source item for the attribute get_last_error, has the Windows type of DWORD, which is unsigned.
+The assumed direction attribute is not allowed with the attribute get_last_error.

 Error base attributes refer to an argument in the COBOL CALL statement, but do not refer to any C function return value or parameter.
 These attributes cause the CodeBridge Builder to generate separate code sequences to return the value of the external variable error or the return value of the Windows GetLastError function.
-For additional information, see Returning C Error Values (on page 32).
+For additional information, see Returning C Error Values (on page 30).

-Error base attributes are, in a certain sense, the opposite of descriptor base attributes (these include arg\count, initial\state, and windows\handle).
+Error base attributes are, in a certain sense, the opposite of descriptor base attributes (these include arg_count, initial_state, and windows_handle).
 The error base attributes describe a COBOL argument for which there is no corresponding C parameter, because the source item for these attributes is not described in the C function prototype, and are output (to the COBOL argument) only.
 The descriptor base attributes are used to develop input values for C parameters from a source other than a COBOL argument or from the description of a COBOL argument.